-Greater Kansas City Chamber of Commerce Testimony to Kansas Senate Committee on Assessment and Taxation Supporting Kansas Senate Bill 508 April 27, 2016
+Greater Kansas City Chamber of Commerce Testimony to Kansas House Committee on Taxation Supporting Kansas House Bill 2023 January 19, 2017

-The KC Chamber believes Senate Bill 508 offers an important opportunity to help return the state's income tax structure to its original intention of job creation while providing a more balanced and fair tax structure for all wage earners that will improve the adequacy and consistency of state revenues.
-SB508 would tax wage income of business owners and exempt nonwage (investment) income from income taxes.
+The Greater Kansas City Chamber of Commerce, representing over 1,000 Kansas businesses, believes House Bill 2023 offers an important opportunity to help return the state's income tax structure to its original intention of job creation while providing a more balanced and fair tax structure for all wage earners that will improve the adequacy and consistency of state revenues.
+HB2023 would tax wage income of business owners and exempt nonwage (investment) income from income taxes.

 When Kansas lawmakers in 2012 passed an income tax reform package, the state estimated 191,000 business owners would benefit.
 However, the law actually created a loophole exempting many small businesses including limited-liability corporations and S corporations from income taxes as well, resulting in over 330,000 individuals who no longer pay taxes on income wages.
 This carve out has resulted in critical revenue losses to the state.
-The Chamber and its leaders have taken particular note of the Tax Foundation's report that the state's ongoing "revenue underperformance" can be attributed to the 2012 tax carve-out for small business owners.
+The Chamber and its leaders have taken particular note of the Tax Foundation's recent report that the state's ongoing "revenue underperformance" can be attributed to the 2012 tax carve-out for small business owners.